DanilSuits/probabilityKata/log.md

 This is all still happening behind the facade; until we make an explicit decision to lift these concepts into the API, they remain mere implementation details.

+## REFACTOR

+Extracting the domain logic into the domain model is a straight forward exercise; basically we just grab everything that doesn't need to know about state, and move it together.

+It still looks a little bit clumsy, because we're working in a toy problem.
+I think it would be easier to see where the boundaries if there were multiple types of things involved.

+## REFACTOR

+Actually, lets run with that.
+I keep using the word "coin", so it really ought to show up in code somewhere.
+That also helps me to make explicit the fact that I'm talking about a _fair_ coin.

+Disclaimer: I had no idea that was coming.
+If I had, I probably would have contrived to introduce the idea earlier.